iwanalabs/econagents/docs/source/Overview.rst

     C. Do nothing:
     {}

-The prompts use Jinja templates, so you can use the game information to customize the prompts, and there is a flexible prompt resolution system.
-You can learn more about it in the :doc:`Customizing Agents <Customizing_Agents>` section.
+The prompts use [Jinja templates](https://jinja.palletsprojects.com/en/stable/).
+This allows you to use the game state and other information to customize the prompts.

+You can learn more about this in the :doc:`Customizing Agents <Customizing_Agents>` section.

 Agent Manager
 ~~~~~~~~~~~~~

-For each player you want to simulate, you need to create an agent manager.
-This agent manager takes care of the connection to the game server, the initialization of the agent based on the role, and the handling of the game events.
+For each player you want to simulate using an agent, you need to create an agent manager.
+The agent manager takes care of the connection to the game server, the initialization of the agent based on the role, and the handling of the game events.

 You can also adjust the agent manager to add custom logic, such as assigning roles of agents after the game has started.

+Here's an example of an agent manager with custom logic:

 .. code-block:: python